All Products

 http-trigger

-The version or alias of the function for which you want to create the HTTP trigger.
 The default value is LATEST.
-If you want to create an HTTP trigger for another version or alias, select the version or alias from the Version or Alias drop-down list.
-For more information about versions and aliases, see Manage versions and Manage aliases.
+If you need to create a trigger for another version or alias, you must first select the version from the Version Or Alias drop-down list on the function details page.
+For more information about versions and aliases, see Version Management and Alias Management.

 LATEST